MorrellLAB/Barley_NAM_Parents/README.md

 Note that since the version of sequence_handling that was used output incorrect SAM/BAM headers, a reheader script was used after indel realignment to give each BAM file the correct @RG line (see below).
 (This issue has been fixed in a later commit of sequence_handling.)

+Coverage estimates were obtained using the Coverage_Mapping handler of [commit acc3405](https://github.com/MorrellLAB/sequence_handling/commit/acc3405505ee0d7e4d7c6c19d67dcc11b651e24d) of sequence_handling.
+The output summary statistics for each sample are located in `NAM_coverage_summary_stats.txt`.

 ### SNP Calling Using GATK

 SNP calling was performed using version 3.6 of GATK, version 0.1.14 of vcftools, and version 1.0.0 of vcflib.
-The following scripts were run in the listed order to produce the final VCF file for the project.
+The following scripts were run in the listed order to produce the final VCF file.
 1. GATK_RTC.job
 2. Reheader_BAM.sh (to fix the @RG line)
 3. GATK_IndelRealigner.job